kewalaka/blog/content/post/2024/02/avm-resource-interfaces/index.md

 ```

+Whether you use them, is optional.
+Lets dive into some examples!

 ## Role Assignments example

 Lets take role assignments for KeyVault as an example, we'll add a couple, one for a pretend app, and another for the principal running the devops pipeline (say, to let it update secrets).